Dhghomon/easy_rust/README.md

 Now the results are in our vec: `["Send a &str this time", "And here is another &str"]`.

 Now let's pretend that we have a lot of work to do, and want to use threads.
-We have a big vec with 1000 items, all 0.
+We have a big vec with 1 million items, all 0.
 We want to change each 0 to a 1.
 We will use ten threads, and each thread will do one tenth of the work.
 We will create a new vec and use `.extend()` to put the work in.

 ```rust
 use std::sync::mpsc::channel;